 Can Farm Advisor AI be used by actual farmers?

 Yes.
-The product is designed around farmer workflows such as choosing crops, checking plant issues from photos, understanding soil reports, asking follow-up questions, and using multilingual guidance in the field.
+The product is designed around farmer workflows such as choosing crops, checking plant issues from photos, reviewing organic and inorganic product suggestions, understanding soil reports, comparing nearby crop prices, asking follow-up questions, and using multilingual guidance in the field.

 Can governments or NGOs connect official data sources?

 Yes.
-The current public app provides advisory weather and market summaries that should be locally verified.
-A licensed rollout can connect official weather, mandi, commodity-price, scheme, or product-catalogue data where authoritative feeds are required.
+The current public app provides advisory weather and nearby market-price summaries from the provided location, which should be locally verified.
+A white-label rollout can connect official weather, mandi, commodity-price, scheme, or product-catalogue data where authoritative feeds are required.

-If your organisation wants to deploy, white-label, resell, or integrate Farm Advisor AI, start with the contact page.
-Share your target geography, languages, buyer type, approximate user volume, and whether you need a single deployment, white-label product, reseller right, SaaS integration, or government/NGO rollout.
+If your organisation wants to license, deploy, white-label, customise, resell, or integrate Farm Advisor AI, start with the contact page.
+Share your target geography, languages, buyer type, approximate user volume, product-catalogue needs, nearby market-price data needs, and whether you need a single deployment, white-label product, reseller right, SaaS integration, or government/NGO rollout.